Tinformant/Leet/Low Level/OS.md

 The completely fair scheduler attempts to give each process in the run queue the ____same____ time per scheduling epoch, while in the O(1) scheduler, processes get differing times based upon how much ____I/O____ they perform.

+A scheduler is fair if every process in the run queue receives the same ____amount of time____.
+"Completely fair scheduling" tries to ensure this by storing the run queue as a red-black tree of processes whose search key is the ____time____ for which the process has executed so far.
+At each scheduling step, the process with the ____least/leftmost____ key is executed, and then moved to where it then belongs in the tree.

 #### M/M/1
 An M/M/1 queue with arrival rate λ and processing rate μ is only in steady state if ____λ/μ____ < 1.
 * M = Memoryless